bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/Git-Guide/README.md

 5. Click "Create Pull Request".
 The owner of the project will get an email notification that some changes have been made and that a pull request is ready for their review.

-6. The owner can approve or reject the pull request and optionally add some additional comments for your review.
+6. The owner can approve or reject the pull request, and optionally add some additional comments for your review.
 While this was a simple edit to the `README.md` file, you can imagine a situation where your code would require some additional review and back-and-forth with the project owner.

 ## Review